liberocks/isbn/README.md

   - [Update a book by ISBN](#update-a-book-by-isbn)
   - [Delete a book by ISBN](#delete-a-book-by-isbn)
   - [Analytics Endpoints](#analytics-endpoints)

+## Assumptions
+- The API is designed to handle books with unique ISBN numbers (the name is interchangeable with ID in the code).
+- The API will log all requests and responses to a file (app.log) and stdout.
+- The API will use a simple in-memory database for storing book records.
+In the real production environment, we should use a persistent database like PostgreSQL.
+- The service and repository layers won't use safe database transactions.
+In a real-world application, we would implement transactions to ensure data integrity.
+- Since this is a simple API, it will not implement advanced features like authentication or authorization.
+- The API will have a simple analytics pipeline to gather statistics about the books in the collection.
+It will calculate the analytics in the background once triggered.
+In the real world, it might be triggered by a cron job or a message queue.

 ## How to run locally
 Run the following command to start the API locally: